gyrogami logo

 If cost analysis is not thorough then it will produce inaccurate numbers.
 A business is guaranteed to fail if it can't control costs, identify the bottom line, or establish a break-even number.

 Hobbyists who charge little or nothing for their labor ruin it for everyone!
-The message they convey is that they don't take it seriously and their time (work) is worthless if not substandard.
+They don't take it seriously and implicitly state their time is worthless.
 Lowballing devalues the entire market.
 Some people rely on income from their products; hobbyists' ignorance and selfishness deprive professionals of their livelihood.

 Posted by M: May 20, 2020